Ibn Sa'd

 Abū ‘Abd Allāh Muḥammad ibn Sa‘d ibn Manī‘ al-Baṣrī al-Hāshimī or simply Ibn Sa'd (ابن سعد) and nicknamed Scribe of Waqidi (Katib al-Waqidi), was a scholar and Arabian biographer.
-Ibn Sa'd was born in 784/785 CE (168 AH) and died on 16 February 845 CE (230 AH).
+Ibn Sa'd was born in and died on 16 February 845 CE (230 AH).
 Ibn Sa'd was from Basra, but lived mostly in Baghdad, hence the nisba al-Basri and al-Baghdadi respectively.
 He is said to have died at the age of 62 in Baghdad and was buried in the cemetery of the Syrian gate.

 Kitāb al-Ṭabaqāt al-Kabīr

 The Kitāb al-Ṭabaqāt al-Kabīr is a compendium of biographical information (tabaqāt) about famous Islamic personalities.
 This eight-volume work contains the lives of Muhammad, his Companions and his Helpers, including those who fought at the Battle of Badr as a special class, and of the following generation, the Followers, who received their traditions from the Companions.

 Ibn Sa'd's authorship of this work is attested in a postscript to the book added by a later writer.
 In this notice he is described as a "client of al-Husayn ibn ‘Abdullah of the ‘Abbasid family".
 The work was subject to a major study by a European scholar already in 1869.